robotical/docs.robotical.io/hardware/esp-socket-api.md

 Wireless network.
 If you then connect to this network (called 'Marty Setup' followed by some digits) you'll be presented with the config page.

+This enpoint will only be exposed when wither 1) the Marty cannot connect to a WiFi network or 2) you press **Bob the Button**, which will make a noise and bring the hotspot up.

 `UDP port 4000`